 Built for The British Society of Soil Science to take on tour with them.
 Loosely based on the design I created for the Chelsea Flower Show, this interactive allows the visitor to crawl through the rabbit hole and see what lies beyond.
 This simple interactive can be easily dismantled to travel and reassembled for use.
 Inside you will find a detailed and tactile model of the soil structure with various inhabitants lurking within.

 The Festival of nature is an annual event attracting visitors from all over the country and inviting them to have fun while learning about all things nature.
-We have build several models to help explain and engage in the science behind the nature.
-From an interactive flood map of the local area to a working model of the human bladder and kidneys.
+We have designed and built several models to help explain and engage in the science behind the nature.
+An interactive flood map of the local area, operate the pump and watch the water rise.
+More water but this time a working model of the human bladder and kidneys.